 The licencee will start receiving the further installments only once the environmental clearance is received.
-Further, if the licencee, fail to get environmental clearance even after one year of holding of draw, the licencee is liable to refund the amount deposited by the applicant alongwith an interest of 12%, if the allottee so desires."
+Further, if the licensee, fail to get environmental clearance even after one year of holding of draw, the licencee is liable to refund the amount deposited by the applicant alongwith an interest of 12%, if the allottee so desires."

-- 21. Also, the respondent has raised an objection that complainant allottee is a wilful defaulter and has failed to make payment of the instalments and has thus violated provisions of section 19(6) & (7) of the Act.
+- 20. The authority observes that as per allotment letter, the draw for allotment of the unit was conducted on 09.03.2021.
+Thus, the respondent was under obligation to obtain environmental clearance within 1 year from 09.03.2021.
+However, till date the respondent has failed to obtain EC from the competent authority.
+Thus, in view of the aforesaid provision, the respondent is liable to refund the amount received by it along with interest.
+Also, the respondent has raised an objection that complainant allottee is a willful defaulter and has failed to make payment of the instalments and has thus violated provisions of section 19(6) & (7) of the Act.
 In this regard, the authority observes that as per clause 5(iii)(b) of the Affordable Housing Policy, 2013, the licencee will start receiving the further installments only once the environmental clearance is received.
-As delineated hereinabove, the respondent has failed to obtain environmental clearance till date, thus, are not entitled to receive any further payments.
-Hence, the objection raised by the respondent is devoid of merits. - 22.
-Further, as per amendment dated 09.07.2018 in Affordable Housing Policy, 2013, the rate of interest in case of default shall be as per rule 15 of the Haryana Real Estate (Regulation and Development) Rules, 2017.
+As delineated hereinabove, the respondent has failed to obtain environmental clearance till date, thus, is not entitled to receive any further payments from the allottees.
+Hence, this objection raised by the respondent is also devoid of merits. - 21.
+Further, as per amendment dated 09.07.2018 in Affordable Group Hosing Policy, 2013, the rate of interest in case of default shall be as per rule 15 of the Haryana Real Estate (Regulation and Development) Rules, 2017.
 Rule 15 of the rules is reproduced as under:

 Rule 15.
-Prescribed rate of interest- [Proviso to section 12, section 18 and sub-section (4) and subsection (7) of section 19]

-For the purpose of proviso to section 12; section 18; and subsections (4) and (7) of section 19, the "interest at the rate prescribed" shall be the State Bank of India highest marginal cost of lending rate +2%.:

-Provided that in case the State Bank of India marginal cost of lending rate (MCLR) is not in use, it shall be replaced by such benchmark lending rates which the State Bank of India may fix from time to time for lending to the general public.
+Prescribed rate of interest- [Proviso to section 12, section 18 and sub-section (4) and subsection (7) of section 19] For the purpose of proviso to section 12; section 18; and sub-sections (4) and (7) of section 19, the "interest at the rate prescribed" shall be the State Bank of India highest marginal cost of lending rate +2%.: Provided that in case the State Bank of India marginal cost of lending rate (MCLR) is not in use, it shall be replaced by such benchmark lending rates which the State Bank of India may fix from time to time for lending to the general public.